- pl. Natch′ez a member of a North American Indian people formerly living in SW Mississippi and later in Oklahoma

 - the extinct language of this people, thought to be related to Muskogean

 Origin of NatchezFrench ; from a Natchez place name

-a.
-A Native American people formerly located on the lower Mississippi River near present-day Natchez.
-The Natchez ceased to exist as a people after war with the French in the early 18th century.
+- A member of a Native American people formerly located on the lower Mississippi River near present-day Natchez.
+The Natchez ceased to exist as a people after war with the French in the early 1700s.

 A city of southwest Mississippi on the Mississippi River southwest of Vicksburg.
 Founded as a fortified settlement in 1716, it was held successively by France, Great Britain, Spain, and the United States.
-Natchez prospered as the southern terminus of the Natchez Trace, a road connecting the city with Nashville, Tennessee, that was commercially and strategically important until the early 19th century.
-Population: 17,200.
+Natchez prospered as the southern terminus of the Natchez Trace, a road connecting the city with Nashville, Tennessee, that was commercially and strategically important until the early 1800s.